Benjamin-Philip/tcpl/content/posts/exercise-1-6/index.md

 ## How we find the answer

-The Question in other words, we need to find the values of `true` and `false`.
+So, the Question in other words, is we need to find the values of `true` and `false`.

 Now, this simplest way to find the value of something, is to print.
 That means, we print `true` and `false`.
 However, we don't know *where* we get `true` and